Dev GuideAPI Reference

 3. Access http://localhost:3000 in your browser, which automatically opens after you start the local testing tool.

-4. Ensure there are no automatic rebuilds.
+4. Ensure automatic rebuilds are working.
 The testing tool detects file changes in your app's src/ folder and rebuilds automatically.

 5. Test your changes in the web UI.